-Stakeholder Question/Comment Response There should be amendments to spacing of Sheffield stand provision for oversized bicycles There should be contributions to public realm works as identified in the ATZ assessment within Haringey Council control NEIGHBOURING PROPERTIES Impact of neighbouring properties • No of individual Officer comment: The position and scale of the proposed development in relation to responses: 13 neighbouring buildings ensures that the outlook, privacy and level of sunlight/daylight enjoyed by existing residents will not be adversely affected.
-Noted.
+Stakeholder Question/Comment Response around or reverse when exiting the site.
+The parking locations allow the fire service to mount their operations from 'safe air'."
+It is noted that the commercial building has access to within 45 metres of all areas of the building.
+1.11.
+The design change is noted.
+This will also be subject to assessment at later regulatory stages.
+1.12.
+Following a review of the information provided in the planning application, HSE is content with the fire safety design as set out in the project description, to the extent it affects land use planning considerations.
+Yours sincerely S.Bucur Sorin Bucur Fire Safety Information Assessor NEIGHBOURING · .Noted.
+PROPERTIES Impact of neighbouring properties No of individual responses: 13 Officer comment: The position and scale of the proposed development in relation to neighbouring buildings ensures that the outlook, privacy and level of sunlight/daylight enjoyed by existing residents will not be adversely affected.
 Objecting: 12 Support: 1 Building too high/overbearing Loss of private views Loss of daylight/sunlight to nearby properties Overlooking/Loss of privacy Subsidence/Cracking to existing housed along Collingdale Increased noise and disruption Overdevelopment Loss of privacy (to 28 Lawrence Road) Insufficient social/affordable housing The rear flats of level 4 - 7 will directly overlook the gardens and windows of Collingwood Road residential properties.
 These should be amended to face the front of the street.
 New facilities will not be available wider local community.

-Disruption from construction works (Officer Comment: conditions are applied requesting a Construction Management Plan.
+Stakeholder Question/Comment Response Disruption from construction works (Officer Comment: Conditions are applied requesting a Construction Management Plan.
 Hours of operation are limited) Support Proposal with improve the streetscape and reduce pollution.
 New commercial units will improve existing 'barren' frontage.
-The following issues raised are not material planning considerations: Impact on property values (Officer Comment: This is a private matter and

-Stakeholder Question/Comment Response therefore not a material planning consideration) Inadequate consultation (The LPA has sent letters to 800 addresses, displayed 8 site notices in the vicinity of the site and undertaken a Development Forum.
+The following issues raised are not material planning considerations: Impact on property values (Officer Comment: This is a private matter and therefore not a material planning consideration) Inadequate consultation (The LPA has sent letters to 800 addresses, displayed 8 site notices in the vicinity of the site and undertaken a Development Forum.
 In addition, the applicant also undertook a community engagement workshop)